WinterWind33/WinterWind33/README.md

 Hi!

 My name is Andrea (user: WinterWind33).
-I'm currently a physics BSc student and i love doing physics and go beyond nature misteries but i'm also a computer enthusiast and i'm learning programming things all by myself (outside those asserted in the physics course).
+I'm currently a physics BSc student and i love doing physics and go beyond nature mysteries but i'm also a computer enthusiast and i'm learning programming things all by myself (outside those asserted in the physics course).

 I love mixing physics and programming because i think that these two are deeply connected by the logic behind solving problems of any kind.